MCQ on Bacterial genetics: Medical microbiology

 d.
 Composed of four nitrogen-containing bases

-2) All of the following are the major types of RNA that are classified according to their structure and functions, Except
+2) All of the following are the major types of RNA that are classified based on their structure and functions, Except

 a.
 Adenine is complementary to thymine only in DNA